Instagram marketing strategy 2023: 15 tips + 5 examples to leverage your success

 3. Old Spice

 If there's a brand that can make everything absolutely ridiculous, it's Old Spice.
 You probably remember their ads with naked men, horses, and naked men on horses.
 It's been ten years since these ads.
 Today, their Instagram feed is not much different: it's full of weird ideas, weird people, and most of all, weird photoshop.

 Old Spice reminds us that no matter how boring your product is (sorry, antiperspirants, but there is really nothing pretty or exciting about preventing one's body from smelling), your social media posts can still attract tons of attention and become very memorable.
 Especially, if the creative people behind the marketing strategy are... well... a bit weird.

-It's not easy to run a SaaS Instagram account (trust me, I know).
+It's not easy to run a SaaS Instagram account.
 There can be no pretty product images or videos.
-All SaaS content marketing is usually long-form: educational videos, blog posts, etc., and all SaaS social media marketing usually involves talking to people about different technology and attempting to show that you're more aware of the new trends, have more expertise, and are generally better.
+All SaaS content marketing is usually long-form: educational videos, blog posts, etc.

 HubSpot solved this problem by having an Instagram account whose main aim is to redirect to HubSpot's long-form content.
 But that's not it: HubSpot's Instagram posts are also full of genuinely useful information and print screened advice from the field experts.
 They are all designed well enough to fit into the Instagram universe, but unlike most content on this platform, HubSpot's feed is seriously educational.

 Chubbies are casual shorts.
 And, no, there is nothing glamorous about them.
 If you're thinking about common Instagram clothing accounts that showcase their product using extremely good-looking models, you're wrong.